drobilla/ingen/README.md

 Ingen
 =====

-Ingen is a realtime modular synthesizer and/or effects processor for Jack/LV2/etc. (i.e. GNU/Linux audio systems).
+Ingen is a realtime modular audio environment based on LV2 plugins.

 For more information, see <http://drobilla.net/software/ingen>.